sirodoht/sirodoht.com/_posts/2016-02-29-doubleplusgood-wikipedia.markdown

 * [Heat burst](https://en.wikipedia.org/wiki/Heat_burst).
 Imagine, suddenly, at midnight, the temperature rising to 40°C.

 * [Sunrise equation](https://en.wikipedia.org/wiki/Sunrise_equation).
 A mathematical way to learn the sunrise and sunset time of a place.

+* [Wabi-sabi](https://en.wikipedia.org/wiki/Wabi-sabi).
+Japanese worldview on the acceptance of imperfection.
+An alternative "worse is better".

 * [List of lists of lists](https://en.wikipedia.org/wiki/List_of_lists_of_lists), the most meta wikipedia article.